Best path to compliance for Short-term rentals

 How to Pick Your Jurisdiction Lane

-Your compliance burden is almost entirely determined by where the property sits, not which state you're in.
+Your compliance burden is almost entirely determined by where the property sits, not which platform you use.

 DIY vs. Bring in a Pro